Geometry-controlled magnon-polaritons of double magnetic films in planar cavities: Results and Discussion

 \section{Results and Discussion}

-In this section, we present the main physical consequences of the bilayer planar-cavity theory developed in Sec.~\ref{sec:model}.
-We begin by validating the bilayer scattering formalism against the established single-film planar-cavity benchmark, thereby demonstrating that the two-film construction is mathematically controlled and reduces correctly to the one-film theory in the zero-gap limit.
-We then turn to the symmetric bilayer and show that the effective bright-channel coupling is strongly geometry dependent, with enhancement at antinode-compatible placements and suppression near node-compatible placements.
-After that, we study the asymmetric bilayer and show that controlled symmetry breaking activates an additional weak branch that is dark in the perfectly symmetric limit, while still preserving a substantial bright splitting over an extended parameter range.
-Finally, we present the reduced $J\neq 0$ exchange-bilayer results, including family-resolved standing-spin-wave spectra and parameter studies that reveal how bilayer bright and dark channels emerge for the $p=1$ and $p=3$ standing-wave families.
-For all calculations, we used YIG as the magnetic material with $\mu_0 M_s = 0.175~\text{T}$, $\gamma/2\pi=28~\text{GHz/T}$, $\alpha = 3\times10^{-4}$, and $\eta=15$ \cite{Cao2015ExchangeMagnonPolaritons, sadhana2009synthesis, manuilov2009pulsed}.
+In this section, we present the physical consequences of the double layer planar-cavity theory developed in Sec.~\ref{sec:model}.
+We first validate the scattering formalism against the established single-film benchmark in the zero-gap limit.
+Next, we demonstrate geometry-controlled bright-channel enhancement in the symmetric double layer, followed by the activation of a dark-derived branch through controlled symmetry breaking.
+Finally, we apply the reduced $J\neq 0$ theory to reveal family-resolved bright and dark channels in the standing-spin-wave regime.
+For all calculations, we used yttrium iron garnet (YIG) as the magnetic material with $\mu_0 M_s = 0.175~\text{T}$, $\gamma/2\pi=28~\text{GHz/T}$, $\alpha = 3\times10^{-4}$, and $\eta=15$ \cite{Cao2015ExchangeMagnonPolaritons, sadhana2009synthesis, manuilov2009pulsed}.
 The cavity parameters were set to $L=46~\text{mm}$ and $\Delta=2L$.